 But a stronger promise would be simply:

-Whether implicitly or explicitly, your brand promise should be woven into all your marketing and advertising efforts.
+Whether implicitly or explicitly, your company brand promise should be woven into all your marketing and advertising efforts.
 This includes digital marketing like social media and paid search campaigns, as well as traditional advertising like radio and TV.

-The final step of any powerful brand promise is to check to see that it’s being communicated and delivered on.
+The final step of any strong brand promise is to check to see that it’s being communicated and delivered on.
 You might think you have an amazing brand promise that your customers love, but the only way to know for sure is good old customer research (yes, again).

 Key to effective brand management, ongoing research enables you to ensure your promise is well-articulated, understood by customers, and experienced in their engagement with your brand.